Doctor of Philosophy, Vanderbilt University, 1991

-His work has been published in such journals as Philosophy of Education, Social Epistemology, Journal of Thought, Philosophical Studies in Education, Inter-American Journal of Philosophy, Educational Foundations, Journal of Curriculum Theory, History of Education Quarterly, Educational Studies and Educational Theory.
+Deron Boyles is Distinguished University Professor in the Department of Educational Policy Studies at Georgia State University.
+His research interests include school commercialism, epistemology, ethics, and American philosophy—particularly John Dewey and Joseph Kinmont Hart.
+His work has been published in journals such as Philosophy of Education, Social Epistemology, Journal of Thought, Education & Culture, Philosophical Studies in Education, Dewey Studies, Inter-American Journal of Philosophy, Journal of Curriculum Theory, History of Education Quarterly, Educational Studies and Educational Theory.

-Deron Boyles, From a Gadfly to a Hornet: The Intellectual Life of Joseph Kinmont Hart, in preparation.
+Deron Boyles and Kenneth J. Potts, From a Gadfly to a Hornet: Academic Freedom, Humane Education, and the Intellectual Life of Joseph Kinmont Hart (Charlotte, NC: Information Age Publishing, Inc., 2016).

 Deron Boyles, “Would You Like Values with That?
 Chick-fil-A™ and Character Education,” in Joseph L. DeVitis and Linda Irwin-DeVitis, eds., Adolescent Education: A Reader (New York: Peter Lang, 2010), chapter 14.
 Reprint.